quamotion/docs/hands-on-labs/acquaint/acquaint.rst

       :width: 100%

 6. Review the contents in the lower right of your browser window.
-You'll see a tree view, which represents all user interface elements of your application, which are related to the element you've just selected.
+You'll see a tree view, which represents all user interface elements of your application which are related to the element you've just selected.
    The tree view contains the XPath expression which you can use to identify the element and, where available, the ID, text or accessibility label of the element.